spektra2147/bicase/README.md

 ## About Bicase

-This project is used as currency converter.It includes register, login and convert services.
+This project is used as currency converter.It includes register, login and convert services.You can integrate your own API services with the gateway method.

 ### System Req:
 - Php 8.1/ 8.2